-- 40. To have overall responsibility for Civic Pride and Heritage across the Borough. - 41.
-To oversee the Council's relationship with the Armed Services. - 42.
-Approve arrangements for significant civic ceremonies and Borough events and also key matters concerning the Mayoralty, in consultation with relevant Officers. - 43.
-In conjunction with the Chief Executive, to be responsible for the operation of the London Borough of Hillingdon Civic Medal Award Scheme. - 44.
-In consultation with the Mayor, to be responsible for the operation of the London Borough of Hillingdon Volunteer Pin Scheme. - 45.
-To sign-off decisions to be taken by the Deputy Chief Executive and Corporate Director for Residents Services' in relation to the award of grants from the Council's Charitable Fund. - 46.
-To approve proposals for street naming, naming of buildings and naming of housing schemes and developments. - 47.
+- 36. To oversee the Council's relationship with the Armed Services. - 37.
+Approve arrangements for significant civic ceremonies and Borough events and also key matters concerning the Mayoralty, in consultation with relevant Officers. - 38.
+In conjunction with the Chief Executive, to be responsible for the operation of the London Borough of Hillingdon Civic Medal Award Scheme. - 39.
+In consultation with the Mayor, to be responsible for the operation of the London Borough of Hillingdon Volunteer Pin Scheme. - 40.
+To sign-off decisions to be taken by Chief Officers in relation to the award of grants from the Council's Charitable Fund. - 41.
+To approve proposals for street naming, naming of buildings and naming of housing schemes and developments. - 42.
 To determine the flying of flags on the forecourt of the Civic Centre and agree the list of flags and dates.